 Not only clearing the Mac disk space, but Macube is also good at uninstalling programs, managing extensions, removing duplicates, etc. You may see more in the latter parts.
 Just get this one-stop solution free and stay away from the short-of-memory problem!

 Another way to reduce Mac memory usage is uninstalling applications.
 We all download applications from the Internet unknowingly sometimes.
-These apps often automatically launch themselves and take up much application memory on Mac.
+These apps often automatically launch themselves and take up a lot of application memory on Mac.
 You can try to find and delete them one by one manually, but they usually hide themselves in the folders you cannot easily discover and clear all the related files.

 So how to free up ram on Mac by uninstalling unwanted applications?
 Luckily, Macube Cleaner also provides Uninstaller feature, which enables you to delete useless and unwanted applications on Mac with one click.
 Scroll down to learn how.